 I created the wall art in honor of my mother, and my grandparents from the song, “You are my Sunshine”.
 My mother would it to me, and likewise my grandfather would sing it to my grandmother.
 My grandparents have passed, but I miss them so.
 I now sing this same song to my children:

 “You are my sunshine, my only sunshine.
 You make me happy, when skies are gray.
 You’ll never know dear how much I love you.
 Please don’t take my sunshine away.”

-As for the mirror, it was so mottled that I decided to separate it from the dresser and use it in a different way.
+As for the mirror, I chose to use it in a different way.
 I actually love mottled mirrors as they tell a story and give that timeless feel.
 However, I like to jazz them up a bit too.
-For this project, I used two coats of Vintage by DecoArt on the frame, a whitewash glaze, and this etched glass kit.
+For this project, I used two coats of Vintage by DecoArt on the frame, a whitewash glaze, and an etched glass kit.

 Just peel and stick and away we go!

 Now, doesn’t that look lovely?
 I seriously have an addiction to mirrors and would love to keep this one, but have over a dozen already.